 We significantly boosted enquiries about an innovative building product by designing a clever direct mail campaign that appealed to busy architects.

-Often, the greatest difficulty in launching a direct mail marketing campaign is figuring out how to get past the front door.
-Although our client, Kingspan, had an innovative roofing solution that would provide architects with a wide range of benefits on the building site, they needed a way to build awareness about the product.
+The greatest difficulty in launching a direct mail marketing campaign is often figuring out how to get past the front door.
+Although our client had an innovative roofing solution that would provide architects with a wide range of benefits on the building site, Kingspan needed a way to build awareness about the product.

 Our solution was based on the fact that architects regularly receive construction plans and documents in the post for projects in progress.
 The oversized design we created arrived rolled up in a tube, much like other materials the target audience would receive in the post that day.